 How the Coca-Cola “Zero Waste Cities” program contributes to misinform citizen about what is truly a circular economy

 THE SOLUTION – Looking at systems deployed all over the world, it has been proven many times that there is only one system that can achieve over 90% recycling rate for beverage containers: this system is called Deposit Refund Scheme.
-(Basically it is adding a small, refundable deposit to incentivize the return of bottles for recycling).
+(Basically, it is adding a small, refundable deposit to incentivize the return of bottles for recycling).

 DEBUNKING THE COCA-COLA ZERO WASTE CITIES PROGRAMS:

 2- “Recycle at the Beach” which is a beach clean-up to ‘boost awareness for recycling and educate people on how to recycle’.
-As you know, recycling is quite low on the waste hierarchy, as it requires lots of water and energy to make and transport (Recycling is the re-processing of raw material into new ones).
-And only high quality and clean plastic can be recycled to the same grade a large number of times.
+As you know, recycling is quite low on the waste hierarchy, as it requires lots of water and energy to make and transport (Recycling is the re-processing of raw materials into new ones).
+And only high-quality and clean plastic can be recycled to the same grade a large number of times.
 The best way to collect high-quality plastic?
 DRS.
 The main goal of a clean-up should be littering prevention and awareness in reducing single-use plastic consumption.

-IN MONTENEGRO: In 2019, Coca-Cola has started another Zero Waste city program which consists of placing 40 street containers to collect PET bottles for recycling, as well as doing door-to-door education to the citizen and also of tourists.
+IN MONTENEGRO: In 2019, Coca-Cola started another Zero Waste city program which consists of placing 40 street containers to collect PET bottles for recycling, as well as doing door-to-door education to the citizen and also of tourists.
 Putting PET bottles collection containers in the street is of course ‘better than nothing’ as it keeps the plastic quality to the same level to be properly recycled, but as we know, this will only be able to capture a fraction of the PET bottles Coca-Cola put on the market every year in Budva.
 Even if it would capture all the PET bottles put on the market in Budva, it is only one small part of the waste being produced in Budva every year.
 It wouldn’t make Budva a Zero Waste City.

-SO WHAT COULD REALLY MAKE BUDVA A ZERO WASTE CITY?
+SO WHAT COULD REALLY MAKE BUDVA A ZERO-WASTE CITY?

 WHAT CAN YOU DO TODAY?

-#buycott Coca-Cola products by choosing instead responsible products or drinking more tap water with home-made juices/syrups (which is also much healthier) and then tell Coca-Cola to stop blocking plastic solutions today!
+#buycott Coca-Cola products by choosing instead responsible products or drinking more tap water with homemade juices/syrups (which is also much healthier) and then tell Coca-Cola to stop blocking plastic solutions today!